Podcast for Healthcare Professionals:Ongoing Safety Review of Invirase and Possible Association with Abnormal Heart Rhythms

 Thank you for listening.
 The FDA is committed to keeping healthcare professionals informed of the latest safety information.
 If you have any additional questions about this safety communication, you may reach the Division of Drug Information at the following email address: email@example.com.

-Podcast for Healthcare Professionals:Ongoing Safety Review of Invirase and Possible Association with Abnormal Heart Rhythms mp3(MP3 - 5.1MB) FDA Drug Safety Communication: Ongoing safety review of Invirase (saquinavir) and possible association with abnormal heart rhythms
+Podcast for Healthcare Professionals:Ongoing Safety Review of Invirase and Possible Association with Abnormal Heart Rhythms mp3(MP3 - 5.1MB) [ARCHIVED] FDA Drug Safety Communication: Ongoing safety review of Invirase (saquinavir) and possible association with abnormal heart rhythms

 Saquinavir (marketed as Invirase) Information